edgeimpulse/expert-projects/audio-recognition-on-silabs-xg24.md

 ## Intro

 This project focuses on how to port the existing audio recognition project built with thunderboard-sense-2 to the latest [EFR32MG24](https://www.silabs.com/wireless/zigbee/efr32mg24-series-2-socs).
-For demostration we would be porting [Manivannan Sivan's](https://www.hackster.io/manivannan) had created a project ["Vehicle Predictive Maintenance"](https://www.hackster.io/manivannan/vehicle-predictive-maintenance-cf2ee3) which is Edge Impulse based TinyML model to predict various vehicle failures like faulty drive shaft, Brake pad noises.
+For demostration we would be porting [Manivannan Sivan's](https://www.hackster.io/manivannan) had created a project ["Vehicle Predictive Maintenance"](https://www.hackster.io/manivannan/vehicle-predictive-maintenance-cf2ee3) which is an Edge Impulse based TinyML model to predict various vehicle failures like faulty drive shaft, Brake pad noises.
 Check out his work for more information.

-Since, the audio sensor in thunderboard-sense-2 board and xG24 are the same (TDK InvenSense ICS-43434) ideally we're not required to collect any new data from xg24-devkit for model to work properly.
+Since, the audio sensor on the Thunderboard Sense 2 board and the xG24 are the same (TDK InvenSense ICS-43434) ideally we're not required to collect any new data from xg24-devkit for model to work properly.

 However, note has to be traken the xG24 has two microphones phones placed at the edged of the board.
 In this project, I am going to walk you through how you can clone his Public Edge Impulse project for thunderboard-sense-2 board, build it for xG24, test it out, deploy to the newer SiLabs xG24 device instead.